 3 Tips (and 3 Resources) for Sticking with Exercise

-The pandemic has left many of us struggling to find time for fitness, but staying active can help improve your mood and your sleep as well as lower your risk for many health issues.
+Many of us struggle to find time for fitness, but staying active can help improve your mood and your sleep as well as lower your risk for many health issues.

-Melissa Cummings, BCBSRI Executive Vice President and Chief Customer Officer, recently appeared on the Studio 10 television show to offer tips for finding quick, fun activities that can be a regular part of your busy day.
-Here's a look at her three tips as well as BCBSRI resources for saving money on fitness.
+These tips can help you find quick, fun activities that can be a regular part of your busy day.
+Plus, learn about BCBSRI resources for saving money on fitness.